nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 />
 ```

-Or you can use [:bind attribute](template-syntax.html#bind) to pass all the data at once:
+or you can use [:bind attribute](template-syntax.html#bind) to pass all the data at once:

 ```
 <my-component :for="item in items" :bind="item"/>
 ```

-The bind attribute makes the item properties accessible directly on the component.
+The bind attribute makes the item properties accessible directly to the component.
 So instead of `{ item.title }` you can write `{ title }` inside the component.